dazinator/NetPack/README.md

 ### What problem does it solve?

-When developing an ASP.NET Core application, you want to be able to edit files like typescript files, js files, and css files in your project, and then see the changes reflected in your browser, without having to rebuild or restart your application.
+When developing an ASP.NET Core application, you often have content files in your project like:-

-There are many solutions to this but they often require you to learn third party tooling and define external build processes like Gulp, Grunt or WebPack etc. Each one of these comes with a fair learning curve, additional complexity (config files etc), and changes to your project's build and compilation processes to accomodate them (hooks in project.json, or additional Team City build steps for example).
-They are also not suitable if you want to process files that are not necessarily on physical disk, but accessible at runtime, through your applications `IFileProvider`, for example, perhaps your application has some `embedded` css files.
+- Typescript
+- Javascript
+- Css
+- Sass
+- Less

+`NetPack` allows you to:

+1. Perform runtime pre-processing of these files, by defining a `Pipeline` using a C# fluent API.
+2. Watches for changes, and re-processes the pipeline when you edit files.
+This enables you to edit a file, and refresh your browser and immediately see the change.
+3. Works with the `IFileProvider` abtsraction - so files to be processed by a pipeline do not have to live on the physical disk
+   (can be embedded etc)

+`NetPack` doesn't write to the physical disk.
+Instead it performs all pre-processing in memory, and integrates with `StaticFiles` middleware so that asp.net core can serve up the outputs of the pipeline (i.e your modified / preprocessed files) directly from memory.
+This is purely for performance gain of not having to use disk IO.

-# NetPack is different
+# NetPack is different from Gulp / WebPack / Grunt etc etc

-NetPack runs within your ASP.NET Core application, because you configure it in your `startup.cs.`.
-It's capable of seeing all the assets that your application can see via the `IFileProvider` concept.
-This abtsraction means files are not restricted to those on the physical disk, but could live in plugin assemblies (embedded), azure blob storage, or from any other source for which there is an IFileProvider implementation (feel free to write your own).

-NetPack is also different, because it prefers in memory processing of files.
-It does not need to write output to physical disk in order for your asp.net core application to serve them up to the browser.
-This means it can avoid disk IO for a bit of a perfomance boost (in theory! not got any perf metrics to back this up yet!)
+NetPack runs within your ASP.NET Core application to perform pre-processing at runtime.
+This gives it several big advantages, and one minor disadvantage over pefroming pre-processing at build time.

+Disadvantages:

+1. It has to preprocess your files at runtime when your application starts up, which means there is a small performance cost on startup.

+Advantages:

+1. `NetPack` can access all files from your applications virtual directory, provided by the `IFileProvider` - which means it can access files from anywhere, not just the physical directory.
+For example, you can use `NetPack` to pre-process assets (css files etc) that might be embedded in plugin assemblies, loaded dynamically at runtime.
+2. `NetPack` integrates your applications `StaticFiles` middleware to allow pre-processed files to be served up from memory.
+This means it does not need to write anything out to physical disk.

 # How does it work?